BenjaBobs/thoughts-on-things/domain-modelling/readme.md

 }
 ```

-With this we could setup the following scenario:
+With this we could describe a scenario where John is taking an English course:

 ### Student
 |id|name|age|